Uniqueness of Landau levels and their analogs with higher Chern numbers: Results

 By associativity of the sum (see Eq.~\eqref{eq: cocycle condition for multipliers and unitary rep of reciprocal lattice}), one can show that the functions $e_{\bf{G}}(\bf{k})$ satisfy a cocycle condition

 The family of functions then defines what is called a \emph{system of multipliers} for a line bundle $L\to\BZ^2$ (see, for example, Refs.~\cite{mumford:74,beauville:13}).
-There is a gauge degree of freedom in defining the Bloch wavefunction $\ket{u_{\bf{k}}}$ because a state in quantum mechanics is a one-dimensional subspace of the Hilbert space.
+There is a gauge degree of freedom in defining the Bloch wave function $\ket{u_{\bf{k}}}$ because a state in quantum mechanics is a one-dimensional subspace of the Hilbert space.
+Below, we will indeed frequently use non-normalized vectors because it is convenient in the holomorphic setting.
 Concretely, we are free to multiply $\ket{u_{\bf{k}}}$ by $g(\bf{k})\in \mathrm{GL}(1;\mathbb{C})=\mathbb{C}^*$ depending smoothly on $\bf{k}\in\mathbb{R}^2$.
 This changes the multipliers to $\frac{g(\bf{k}+\bf{G})}{g(\bf{k})}e_{\bf{G}}(\bf{k})$, which does not change the isomorphism class of $L$~\cite{beauville:13}.
 We assume that this line bundle has Chern number $\mathcal{C}$, which is nothing but the Chern number of the band under consideration.